glhr/rasa_project/user_data/user_data.md

 - learn [sliver](object_color)  can
 - an [apple](object_name) is an irregularly round [object](undefined_object) with a predominantly [red](object_color) color
 - add the [object](undefined_object) to data base
-- Save.
+- save
-- That is a mouse
+- that is a mouse
 - store new object in memory
-- Save into your hard drive
+- save into your hard drive
-- Robot save the object for future tasks
+- robot save the object for future tasks
-- Register yellow banana
+- register yellow banana
-- Register white mouse
+- register white mouse
-- Scan new object on the board
+- scan new object on the board
-- Register as  grey mouse
+- register as  grey mouse
-- This is a mouse.
+- this is a mouse
-- Remember this object
+- remember this object
-- Save this object
+- save this object
-- Store this object in memory
+- store this object in memory
 - this is a mouse and save it
-- This is an orange
+- this is an orange
-- Remember the object your are holding as an orange
+- remember the object your are holding as an orange
-- Save this fruit as an orange
+- save this fruit as an orange
-- Name this object an orange
+- name this object an orange
-- When I ask for an orange, I would like the object you are holding
+- when i ask for an orange i would like the object you are holding
-- This is a computer Mouse.
-Remember it
+- this is a computer mouse remember it
 - learn white mouse
-- see that? that's an apple
+- see that that's an apple
-- Remember object
+- remember object
-- Scan thé table
+- scan thé table
-- Add the new object to your database please, Mr. robot
+- add the new object to your database please mr robot
-- Remember this white mouse.
+- remember this white mouse
-- Save this white mouse.
+- save this white mouse
-- Save this white mouse to memory.
+- save this white mouse to memory
-- This is an apple, Can you say apple?
+- this is an apple can you say apple
-- This is a computer mouse.
+- this is a computer mouse
-- This is a new item.
-It is a computer mouse.
+- this is a new item it is a computer mouse
-- This is a grey mouse.
-Please remember it.
+- this is a grey mouse please remember it
-- This is a mouse
+- this is a mouse
-- Remember the mouse.
+- remember the mouse
 - take pictures using camera and save the object
-- Remember
+- remember
-- Save detected object as mouse
+- save detected object as mouse
-- Identify and save
+- identify and save
-- It is a mouse for computer
+- it is a mouse for computer
 - add tags for new object
-- Hey, look at that, it’s a mouse, ok?
-Can you remember  it?
+- hey look at that it’s a mouse ok can you remember  it
-- Look, this small grey object here is called a mouse.
-Got it?
+- look this small grey object here is called a mouse got it
-- Here is a new think for you to remember: this is a mouse.
-A mouse
+- here is a new think for you to remember: this is a mouse a mouse
-- This is a white/black computer mouse
+- this is a white/black computer mouse
-- Remember this object, it is a mouse
+- remember this object it is a mouse
-- It's a mouth, remember.
+- it's a mouth remember
-- This is a It mouse
+- this is a it mouse
-- the object in front of you is a mouse. store this definition
+- the object in front of you is a mouse store this definition
-- I want you to save in your memory an object that is red coloured and in a round shape and it is called an apple
+- i want you to save in your memory an object that is red coloured and in a round shape and it is called an apple
-- James, save the object as: computer mouse, tag: computer peripheral,  wireless, three button, white.
+- james save the object as: computer mouse tag: computer peripheral  wireless three button white
-- Remember this new object .
-It is called a computer mouse.
-The colour of This mouse is black with white top.
-It’s shape is oval and 8cm length .
+- remember this new object  it is called a computer mouse the colour of this mouse is black with white top it’s shape is oval and 8cm length
-- Remember, this is a mouse.
+- remember this is a mouse
-- This is a mouse.
+- this is a mouse
-- This object is called a mouse.
+- this object is called a mouse
-- This is an object
+- this is an object
-- This object is a computer mouse
+- this object is a computer mouse
-- Robot memorize the object yellow banana shaped like a croissant
+- robot memorize the object yellow banana shaped like a croissant
-- This is a fruit
+- this is a fruit
 - this object is used to control a computer
 - it's called an orange